 Due to the wide variety of schools and homeschooling curricula, Wyoming Catholic College makes no specific course recommendations.
-Nevertheless, the College expects incoming freshmen to have studied a standard curriculum of preparatory studies, including literature, grammar, American and European history, natural sciences (including biology and chemistry), a foreign language, and mathematics up to algebra 2/trigonometry.
-(While calculus and physics are very helpful, they are not a necessity.)
+Nevertheless, the College expects incoming freshmen to have studied a standard curriculum of preparatory studies, including literature, grammar, American and European history, natural sciences (including biology and chemistry), a foreign language, and mathematics up through algebra 2 and trigonometry.
+(While calculus and physics are very helpful, they are not required.)
 Applicants should demonstrate an ability to write well, as the College puts a premium on excellent writing.
+Because mathematics is an integral part of the curriculum, applicants should be proficient in the basics of algebra, geometry, and trigonometry.

-Commitment of Enrollment: After the applicant is accepted into the College, he or she reserves a place in the freshman class by signing and submitting a Commitment of Enrollment accompanied by a \$500 deposit, which will be credited against tuition and fees.
+Commitment of Enrollment: After the applicant is accepted into the College, he or she reserves a place in the freshman class by signing and submitting a Commitment of Enrollment accompanied by a \$500 deposit, which will be credited against the cost of attendance.
 Vaccination Records or Waivers: During the enrollment process, the applicant shall submit doctor-signed immunization records showing vaccination dates for measles, mumps, and rubella after 15 months of age, or serologic evidence of immunity.
 The College also requires a tetanus shot within 10 years prior to the start date of the summer expedition.
 Applicants with medical or ethical objections to vaccinations may request waiver forms from the Registrar.
 Physical Examination Form: The Physical Examination Form is to be completed and signed by a doctor, physician's assistant, or nurse practitioner after examining the applicant.
-This form must be completed and submitted no more than eight months, and no less than two months, before the August startdate of the summer portion of the three-week Freshman Expedition described in the "Outdoors Curriculum" section of the Catalog.
+This form must be completed and submitted no more than eight months, and no less than two months, before the August start-date of the summer portion of the three-week Freshman Expedition described in the "Outdoors Curriculum" section of the Catalog.
 An applicant who receives medical clearance for the summer expedition will be considered likewise fit for the other outdoor components of the curriculum.
 An applicant who is denied medical clearance cannot be enrolled into the College.
 (The Physical Examination Form will be emailed to the applicant by the Registrar after receiving the applicant's Commitment of Enrollment.)

 Modified Rolling Admissions: Wyoming Catholic College employs a modified rolling admissions policy.
 The Admissions Committee meets regularly to consider and render decisions on all applications that have been received since the previous meeting; qualified applicants will be accepted in the order in which their applications were received and completed.
+There are limited spots each year.
 This being so, the sooner an application is submitted, the better the chances are of enrollment.
 The applicant will be notified immediately upon acceptance by the Admissions Committee.
 Applications are evaluated beginning September 1 of the year prior to the year of intended enrollment.
+Applications received between June and July will be considered, however they may be placed on a waiting list.